 I left the session feeling just as dejected, if not more than when I arrived.

 The importance of finding the right relationship break up counselor

 It’s so important when looking for a mental health professional to find the right counselor.
-You want to find someone who specializes in your area of need.
+You want to find a therapist who specializes in your area of need.
 You’ll also want to connect with someone whose thinking is on the same page as yours and with whom you can experience your own personal growth.

 This last point was really important to me.
 When I was going through my breakups, I wanted to share my situation with someone who was a Christian counselor because I thought it would influence the way they heard me and advised me.

 So I started my search by Googling “Christian counselors in Chicago area“.
 From there, I found a website that allowed me to search within a certain radius, and I was able to keep narrowing my search until I found the right person.